The Capability Maturity Model Integration (CMMI) is a model that helps organizations to:

 - Defined.
 Processes are well-characterized and well-understood.
 The organization is more proactive than reactive, and there are organization-wide standards that provide guidance.

 - Quantitatively Managed.
 Processes are measured and controlled.
 The organization is using quantitative data to implement predictable processes that meet organizational goals.

 - Optimizing.
 Processes are stable and flexible.
 The organizational focus is on continued improvement and responding to changes.

 It’s worth noting that while the goal of organizations is to reach level 5, the model is still applicable and beneficial for organizations that have achieved this maturity level.
 Organizations at this level are primarily focused on maintenance and improvements, and they also have the flexibility to focus on innovation and to respond to industry changes.

 Over time, CMMI has changed primarily in an effort to make models easier for businesses to understand and implement.
 Additionally, the changes aim to make CMMI more cost-effective for businesses to integrate and use.
 The newest version, CMMI V2.0 was released in 2018.
 According to the CMMI Institute, this version was created with the goals of:

-Further, the CMMI institute asserts that version 2.0 will improve customer satisfaction; lead to increased customer acquisition and retention; lead to increased productivity and efficiency; and reduce the risks associated with CMMI.
+Further, the CMMI institute asserts that version 2.0 will improve customer satisfaction, lead to increased customer acquisition and retention as well as increased productivity and efficiency, and reduce the risks associated with CMMI.

 CMMI V2.0 has five components that are intended to work together to provide businesses with a clear path to achieve their objectives.
-The five components are training and certification; an appraisal; a simplified model for performance improvements; adoption guidance; and redesigned systems for online resources and tools.
+The five components are:

 This model is intended to make it easier than ever for businesses to utilize CMMI to improve their overall performance.
 To learn more about CMMI and about how your business can benefit from this model, visit the CMMI Institute.